Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring

-where $m_{sun}$ is the visual magnitude of the Sun (-26.7), $d$ is the RSO diameter and $R$ is the range, $\rho_{\rm spec}$ and $\rho_{\rm diff}$ are specular and diffuse components of the RSO albedo ($\rho=$0.175 is equally split), the latter being a function of the solar phase angle $\psi$ as follows:
+where $m_{sun}$ is the visual magnitude of the Sun (-26.7), $d$ is the diameter of the RSO and $R$ is the range, $\rho_{\rm spec}$ and $\rho_{\rm diff}$ are specular and diffuse components of the RSO albedo ($\rho=$0.175 is equally split), the latter being a function of the solar phase angle $\psi$ as follows:

 The atmospheric background $L_{B0}$ at zenith (photons per second per meter squared per steradian) is given by